 You can even view the location of Accra Beach on our Barbados Google Map.

-If driving isn’t an option, we suggest catching the number 11 ZR Van marked ‘to Silver Sands,’ from the ‘van stand’ in Bridgetown.
-This van takes you all the way along the south coast road, and you can just ask the driver to put you off at Accra Beach.
+If driving isn’t an option, we suggest catching the number 11 ZR Van marked ‘to Silver Sands’ from the ‘van stand’ in Bridgetown.
+This van takes you along the south coast road, and you can ask the driver to put you off at Accra Beach.